synbionet/doc.synbionet/proposals/metadata.md

 }
 ```

-## InputSpecifiation
+## Input Specification
-Is a JSON schema document used to capture the required input of a service.
-This can be used to generate a input form in the UI or used for integrate with other APIs.
+A JSON schema document used to capture the required input of a service.
+This can be used to generate a input form in the UI or used to integrate with other APIs.

 ### Example Schema

-For example, here's how you may define the input specification for a service that performs protein expression and purification
+For example, here's how you might define the input specification for a service that performs protein expression and purification
 ```json
 {
     "name": "Service Specification",